Protocol

 Execution requires an identifiable human whose authority covers the required domain.

 Direction State may contain semantic content.
 It is local by default, may be encrypted by the implementation, and MUST NOT be transmitted to Service Providers, Gatekeepers, or Executors as semantic plaintext.
-The protocol may attest to cryptographic commitments to Direction State (via gate_content_hashes), but does not require its disclosure.
+The protocol attests to a cryptographic commitment to Direction State (via gate_content_hashes.intent), but does not require its disclosure.

 Normative Distinction

 Authorization States are required for attestation and Gatekeeper enforcement.
-Direction States may be required by a profile for local gate closure and local agent guidance, but their semantic content remains outside protocol disclosure by default.
+Direction State (intent) is required by every profile in v0.4, but its semantic content remains outside protocol disclosure by default.

 Implementations MUST ensure all required states are resolved before attestation or execution.
 No skipping, no inference, no automated assumption.